Robust d-wave superconductivity from the Su-Schrieffer-Heeger-Hubbard model: possible route to high-temperature superconductivity

-{\bf Introduction:} Since the discovery of cuprate high-temperature superconductivity (SC) nearly forty years ago, consensus about the microscopic mechanism for $d$-wave high-temperature SC has not been reached yet, which remains a key challenge in studies of strongly-correlated electronic systems \cite{Kivelson-Review2015, Davis2013, Dagotto1994, ZXShen-RMP2003, PALee-RMP2006, Scalapino-RMP2012, Fradkin2015}.
-So far the probably most studied model for understanding SC in cuprates is the Hubbard model and related $t$-$J$ model \cite{Anderson1987, Zhang1988}, which was believed by many to be the simplest possible model for producing both antiferromagnetic ordering and $d$-wave SC, depending on doping \cite{Kivelson-Review2015, Davis2013, Dagotto1994, PALee-RMP2006, Scalapino-RMP2012, Fradkin2015, Anderson1987, Zhang1988,Anderson-2004} (for a recent review, see Ref. \cite{Arovas-ARCMP2022}).
-However, in the past several years, growing numerical studies \cite{SimonsCollaboration2015, SimonsCollaboration2017, Huang2017, Huang2018, SimonsCollaboration2020, Sorella-arXiv2021} suggest that the simplest Hubbard model with strong Hubbard interactions in doping range relevant for hole-doped cuprates exhibits stripe order \cite{Zaanen-PRB1989, Schultz-PRB1989, Kivelson-RMP2003} or phase separation \cite{Kivelson-HQLin-PRL1990} but no $d$-wave superconductivity in the ground state, opposite to conclusions of high-temperature SC ground state obtained from earlier studies with various levels of approximations.
+{\bf Introduction:} Since the experimental discovery of high-temperature superconductivity (SC) in cuprates nearly four decades ago, consensus about the microscopic mechanism for $d$-wave high-temperature SC has yet to be reached, which remains a key challenge in studies of strongly-correlated electronic systems \cite{Kivelson-Review2015, Davis2013, Dagotto1994, PALee-RMP2006, Scalapino-RMP2012, Fradkin2015}.
+So far the probably most studied model for understanding SC in cuprates is the Hubbard model \cite{Anderson1987, Zhang1988}, which was believed by many to be the simplest possible model for producing both antiferromagnetic order and $d$-wave SC, depending on doping \cite{Kivelson-Review2015, Davis2013, Dagotto1994, PALee-RMP2006, Scalapino-RMP2012, Fradkin2015, Anderson1987, Zhang1988,Anderson-2004} (for a recent review, see Refs. \cite{Arovas-ARCMP2022,MPQin2022ARCMP}).
+However, in the past several years, growing numerical studies \cite{SimonsCollaboration2015, SimonsCollaboration2017, Huang2017, Huang2018, SimonsCollaboration2020, Sorella-arXiv2021} suggest that the simplest Hubbard model with strong Hubbard interactions in hole doping range relevant for hole-doped cuprates exhibits stripe order \cite{Zaanen-PRB1989, Schultz-PRB1989, Kivelson-RMP2003} or phase separation \cite{Kivelson-HQLin-PRL1990} but no $d$-wave SC in the ground state, opposite to conclusions of high-temperature SC ground state obtained from many earlier studies.